a7medelsayed1/text_style/README.md

 - Use `T.s14w400.primary` to maintain consistency across your app.
 - Use extensions like `.white`, `.black`, `.primary` to simplify styling.
 - Inject your theme's primary color once at the app level.
-- Add more color or weight options by editing the config and re-running the generator.

 ---

 ## 🧪 Example